SGpp/DisCoTec/README.md

 There are gene versions as submodules: a linear one in the gene_mgr folder, and a nonlinear one in gene-non-linear.
-To get them, you need access to their respective repos.
+To get them, you need access to their respective repos at MPCDF.
 Then go into the folder and

 ``` bash
 git submodule init
 git submodule update
 ```
-or use the `--recursive` flag when cloning the repo. and then you just hope you can `make` it by adapting the local library flags.
+or use the `--recursive` flag when cloning the repo.

 ### Further Readmes